davt49/Langit/README.md

 Readme to be completed when ready.

-Using DOM manipulations I generated a Nav Bar from JavaScript, as well as making it respond to scroll events on the browser.
-The links when clicked will scroll towards the section using html scroll behavior.
+Using DOM manipulations I generated a Nav Bar from JavaScript, as well as making it change state as it responds to scroll events on the browser.